Sacred World: The View and Practice

 Since 2002 she has taught meditation and creative process at ALIA (formerly the Shambhala Institute for Authentic Leadership) in Halifax.
 She is on the faculty of the Mukpo Institute at Karme Choling and the Authentic Leadership Program at Naropa University.
 Since 2004 she has been teaching innovative leadership workshops with social researcher, Otto Scharmer, and is a founding member of the Presencing Institute.
 There she currently is creating a Social Presencing Theater, which applies Shambhala art to organizational and social change projects.
 She lives near Sky Lake in the Hudson Valley, New York, and is the proud mother of Ayla Teitelbaum and Kobun Kaluza.

-Location: Seattle Shambhala Center, 3107 E Harrison Street, Seattle.
+Location: Seattle Shambhala Center, 3107 E Harrison St, Seattle.